tips

 Trains (Best for City-to-City)

+Spain's high-speed AVE trains are excellent.
 Madrid to Barcelona takes 2.5 hours.
 Madrid to Seville takes 2.5 hours.
 Trains are comfortable, punctual, and often faster than flying when you factor in airport time.

 Buses (Budget Option)

+Buses are cheaper than trains and reach smaller towns.
 ALSA is the main operator.
 Comfortable for medium distances, but slower than AVE trains.

 Rental Cars (Best for Flexibility)

 Essential for rural areas, small villages, and the coast.
 Andalusia especially benefits from a car.
+For tips on driving, see our driving in Spain guide.

 Domestic Flights

+Useful for long distances like Barcelona to Seville or Madrid to the Canary Islands.
 Vueling, Iberia, and Ryanair operate domestic routes.
 Book early for cheap fares.

 City Transport

+Major cities have excellent metro systems (Madrid, Barcelona, Valencia, Bilbao).
 Buses and trams cover what metro doesn't.
 Taxis and ride-share apps (Uber, Cabify, Bolt) are widely available.

 How Much Does a Trip to Spain Cost?

 Your budget shapes your experience.
-Here's what to expect:
+Here's what to expect.

 Daily Budget by Travel Style